Justice for Princewill Ikenna: A Call for Accountability

 Determined to find answers, Ernest searched Princewill’s house and found a car-tracking document with a phone number.
 When he contacted the company, they promised to return his call within 30 minutes.
 Later, he received confirmation that the car was located in Lagos State.

-The family immediately travelled to Lagos and, traced the vehicle to a mechanic workshop, where they discovered the mechanic was changing the car’s entire interior.
+The family immediately travelled to Lagos and traced the vehicle to a mechanic workshop.
+There, they discovered the mechanic was changing the car’s entire interior.
 The mechanic was arrested and questioned.
 He claimed he was only working for a customer named Pastor Peter Uchena, who had brought the car.

 When the police summoned Pastor Peter, he was arrested and interrogated.
-He stated that the car was a gift from one of his church members, and claimed he could not recall who.
+He stated that the car was a gift from a church member but could not recall who.
 When informed that the car’s rightful owner had been murdered in Cross River State, Pastor Peter denied ever visiting Ikom.

 One of the investigating officers, Inspector Denise Ibe, assured the family that justice would prevail since Pastor Peter was already in custody and the other suspects would soon be apprehended.

-The matter proceeded to court, presided over by Joshua justice Ewah.
+The matter proceeded to court, presided over by Justice Joshua Ewah.
 The first and second hearings were conducted successfully, and a date was fixed for the third.
-However, two days before the hearing, the family’s lawyer received a call from the judge’s office announcing a sudden change of date a move that left the family deeply confused and worried.
+However, two days before the hearing, the family’s lawyer received a call from the judge’s office announcing a sudden change of date.
+This move left the family deeply confused and worried.

 To their shock, Pastor Peter was reportedly discharged on health grounds, according to the judge’s ruling, allowing him to walk free.